3 Programming Fundamentals in R (Part I)

 p11 <- c(30, 175)

-So whenever you think of a vector, just remember that it refers to a line of data that would either be a column or a row.
+So whenever you think of a vector, just remember that it refers to a line of data, like a column or a row.

 A data frame is a rectangular data structure that is composed of rows and columns.
-A data frame in R is like a virtual table or a spreadsheet in Excel:
+A data frame in R is like a spreadsheet in Excel or a table in a word document:

 The relationship between data frames and vectors.
 The different colours in the data frame indicate they are composed of independent vectors